GETTING CONNECTED

 Where Do I Take My Kids?

 We love children at FELLOWSHIP CORONA!
 However, we do not currently offer childcare or formal children's ministry programming (such as is common to larger churches).
-We do put forth our best to make young families feel welcomed in our Sunday morning worship services and included in the development of future plans for family ministry designed to encourage and equip parents and grandparents to be the primary faith trainers for their children.
+We do put forth our best to make young families feel welcomed in our Sunday morning worship services and included in the development of our future plans (fall 2025) for family ministry designed to encourage and equip parents and grandparents to be the primary faith trainers for their children.

-At FELLOWSHIP, we believe that the biblical and most effective way to love and minister to children as a church body is to provide the teaching, training, tools, encouragement, and support to parents as they navigate raising their children up in the faith as God commands (Deuteronomy 6:5-9; Ephesians 6:4).
+At FELLOWSHIP, we believe that the biblical and most effective way to love and minister to children as a church body is to provide the teaching, training, tools, encouragement, and support to parents as they navigate life, marriage, and raising their children up in the faith as God commands (Deuteronomy 6:5-9; Ephesians 6:4).
 This means that we focus our ministerial efforts on encouraging and strengthening godly marriages, emphasizing biblical parenting, elevating family worship, creating a legacy of faith mindset among our families, and celebrating spiritual milestones as a faith community rather than on programming that consistently separates children from their parents.
 In other words, we make a conscious and intentional choice not to put structures in place by which parents may be tempted to abdicate the responsibility of their children's spiritual growth and training entirely to the church.

 We realize that not everyone will agree with this particular ministerial approach.
 That being said, we are grateful that the family of God extends to other Bible teaching churches in our community that provide more comprehensive children and youth ministries for parents seeking such programming.